ineshshukla/distributed-file-system/PHASE_PLAN.md

      - Readers see consistent snapshot (old version until they reconnect)
      - New readers see new version
    - **Multiple WRITEs to different sentences**:
-     - Each WRITE locks its sentence
+     - Each WRITE locks specific `sentence_id`
-     - Each WRITE works on its own `.tmp` file
+     - Each WRITE works on its own `.tmp` based on current snapshot
-     - Last WRITE to complete wins (atomic rename)
+     - On commit, reload latest file, locate sentences by ID, splice updates
-     - Alternative: Merge changes if no conflicts
+     - No last-write-wins discard required; disjoint sentence edits merge cleanly

 **Testing**:
 - [ ] Two users write to different sentences simultaneously